Nalmiron23/llm-production-training/Understanding-Transformers-GPT/Prompting-Few-Shot-Prompting.md

 ---

 ## Example: Product Description
+Here, the prompt is a request for a product description with key details ("luxurious, hand-crafted, limited-edition fountain pen made from rosewood and gold").
+The model is tasked with writing an appealing product description based on these details.

 ```python
 prompt_system = "You are a helpful assistant whose goal is to help write product descriptions."